paul-h/MythCenterXMAS-wide/README.md

                    Update the buttonlists and spinboxes to use the new arrow images Add new buttonlist with scrollbars
                    Add a version of stream-ui.xml
+                   Add scrollbars to the list and tweak the font colours on the Watch Recordings screen